vmware-archive/push-android/README.md

     The `startRegistration` method is asynchronous and will return before registration is complete.
 If you need to know when registration is complete (or if it fails), then provide a `RegistrationListener` as the second argument.

-    The Omnia Push SDK takes care of the following tasks for you:
+    The Pivotal CF Push SDK takes care of the following tasks for you:
         * Checking for Google Play Services
         * Registering with Google Play Services
         * Saving your registration ID
-        * Sending your registration ID to the back-end (i.e.: Omnia)
+        * Sending your registration ID to the back-end (i.e.: Pivotal CF)
         * Re-registering after the application version, or any other registration parameters are updated.

  8. To receive push notifications in your application, you will need to add a `broadcast receiver` to your application.